-The ENS4 ensemble was obtained from a real-time ensemble forecasting experiment conducted as part of the NOAA Hazardous Weather Testbed (HWT) Spring Experiment (Kain et al. 2008) during April-June 2007 (Xue et al. 2007; Kong et al. 2007).
-A 4-km grid-spacing CAR WRF-ARW (Version 2.2.0) model ensemble was run by the Center for Analysis and Prediction of Storms (CAPS) of the University of Oklahoma, which was composed of 10 members initialized daily at 2100 UTC and integrated 33 hours over an approximately 3000 x 2500 km domain covering much of the central United States (Fig. 1).
-Four of the members used both perturbed ICs and mixed physical parameterizations (mixed-physics), while six members, including the control member, used only mixed-physics so that effects of changing model physics could be isolated.
-In this study, only the four members with both mixed-physics and perturbed ICs plus the control member - a five member ensemble (ENS4 ensemble) - are used because the ensemble using mixed-physics alone ignores initial condition uncertainty, an important source of forecast uncertainty.
-For the control member, the 2100 UTC analyses from NCEP's operational North American Mesoscale (NAM; Janjic 2003) model (at 12-km grid-spacing) are used for ICs and the 1800 UTC NAM 12-km forecasts are used for LBCs.
-For the initial perturbed members, perturbations extracted from the 2100 UTC NCEP SREF WRF-ARW and WRF-NMM members are added to the 2100 UTC NAM analyses, and the corresponding SREF forecasts are used for LBCs (3-hr updates).
-Xue et al. (2007) and Kong et al. (2007) have more details on the configurations.
+The ENS4 ensemble was obtained from a real-time ensemble forecasting experiment conducted as part of the National Oceanic and Atmospheric Administration (NOAA) Hazardous Weather Test Bed (HWT) Spring Experiment (Kain et al. 2008) during April-June 2007 (Xue et al. 2007; Kong et al. 2007b).
+A 4-km gridspacing CAR WRF-ARW (version 2.2.0) model ensemble was run by the Center for Analysis and Prediction of Storms (CAPS) of the University of Oklahoma, which was composed of 10 members initialized daily at 2100 UTC and integrated for 33 h over an approximately 3000 km $\times$ 2500 km domain covering much of the central United States (Fig. 1).
+Four of the members used both perturbed ICs and mixed physical parameterizations (mixed physics), while six members, including the control member, used only mixed physics so that the effects of changing the model physics could be isolated.
+In this study, only the four members with both mixed physics and perturbed ICs plus the control member-a five-member ensemble (ENS4 ensemble)are used because the ensemble using mixed physics alone ignores initial condition uncertainty, an important source of forecast uncertainty.
+For the control member, the 2100 UTC analyses from NCEP's operational North American Mesoscale (NAM; Janjić 2003) model (at 12km grid spacing) are used for ICs and the 1800 UTC NAM 12-km forecasts are used for LBCs.
+For the initial perturbed members, perturbations extracted from the 2100 UTC NCEP SREF WRF-ARW and WRF-NMM members are added to the 2100 UTC NAM analyses, and the corresponding SREF forecasts are used for LBCs (3-h updates).
+Xue et al. (2007) and Kong et al. (2007b) have more details on the configurations.

-The ENS20 ensemble was generated at Iowa State University and is also composed of WRF-ARW (Version 2.2.0) members with perturbed ICs/LBCs and mixed-physics.
+The ENS20 ensemble was generated at Iowa State University and is also composed of WRF-ARW (version 2.2.0) members with perturbed ICs-LBCs and mixed physics.
 Different sets of ICs for each ENS20 member are obtained directly from NCEP SREF members (listed in Table 2), rather than adding perturbations to the 2100 UTC NAM analyses, and, similar to ENS4, SREF forecasts are used for LBCs.

-All ENS4 and ENS20 members use the RRTM short-wave radiation scheme (Mlawer et al. 1997) and Goddard long-wave radiation scheme (Chou and Suarez 1994), along with the Noah surface physics scheme (Ek et al. 2003).
-Varied planetary boundary layer parameterizations in both ensembles include Mellor-Yamada-Janjic (MYJ; Mellor and Yamada 1982; Janjic 2002) and YonSei University (YSU; Noh et al. 2003) schemes; the microphysics schemes include Thompson et al. (2004), WRF single-moment 6-class (WSM-6; Hong and Lim 2006), and Ferrier et al. (2002); surface layer schemes include Monin-Obukhov (Monin and Obukhov 1954; Paulson 1970; Dyer and Hicks 1970; Webb 1970) and Janjic Eta (Janjic 1996, 2002); and CPs in ENS20 include Betts-

-Miller-Janjic (BMJ; Betts 1986; Betts and Miller 1986; Janjic 1994), Kain-Fritsch (KF; Kain and Fritsch 1993), and Grell-Devenyi (Grell and Devenyi 2002).
+All ENS4 and ENS20 members use the rapid radiative transfer model (RRTM) short-wave radiation scheme (Mlawer et al. 1997) and the Goddard longwave radiation scheme (Chou and Suarez 1994), along with the Noah land surface model physics scheme (Ek et al. 2003).
+Varied planetary boundary layer parameterizations in both ensembles include the Mellor-Yamada-Janjić (MYJ; Mellor and Yamada 1982; Janjić 2002) and Yonsei University (YSU; Noh et al. 2003) schemes; the microphysics schemes include Thompson et al. (2004), WRF single-moment six-class (WSM-6; Hong and Lim 2006), and Ferrier et al. (2002); surface layer schemes include Monin-Obukhov (Monin and Obukhov 1954; Paulson 1970; Dyer and Hicks 1970; Webb 1970) and the Janjić Eta Model (Janjić 1996, 2002); and CPs in ENS20 include the Betts-Miller-Janjić (BMJ; Betts 1986; Betts and Miller 1986; Janjić 1994), Kain-Fritsch (KF; Kain and Fritsch 1993), and Grell-Devenyi (Grell and Devenyi 2002) schemes.
 Note that ENS4 does not use a CP.
-ENS4 and ENS20 specifications are listed in Tables 1 and 2, respectively.
+The ENS4 and ENS20 specifications are listed in Tables 1 and 2, respectively.